mayukuse24/HDFS/README2.md

 The project contains three folders bin, src and util.

-bin contains the compiled code
+**bin** contains the compiled code

-src contains the java files :-
+**src** contains the java files structured as follows :

 ds/hdfs for the HDFS java files ds/mapreduce for the Mapreduce java files

-##configuration files
+### Configuration files

-jt_details.txt -- stores information of jobtracker ip and port nn_details.txt -- stores information of namenode ip and port TT_details.txt -- stores information of tasktracker ID, NumberOfMapThreads and NumberOfReduceThreads dn_config.txt -- stores information of datanode ID, ip and port jar file contains the map functions and the reduce functions.
+jt_details.txt -- stores information of Jobtracker ip and port nn_details.txt -- stores information of Namenode ip and port TT_details.txt -- stores information of Tasktracker ID, NumberOfMapThreads and NumberOfReduceThreads dn_config.txt -- stores information of Datanode ID, ip and port jar file contains the map functions and the reduce functions.
 They are dynamically loaded.
 REGEX file contains the grep term.

-Every Node needs the nn_details.txt file to contact namenode.
+Every Node needs the nn_details.txt file to contact Namenode.
 The rest of the files are required by respective nodes for binding to their own ips and ports.

-util folder contains :
+**util** folder contains :

 jtscript.sh -- Script to run Jobtracker.
 nnscript.sh -- Script to run NameNode.